 - Pre-requisites - as listed above

 - Minimum prerequisite ATAR of 70 (including selection adjustments)

-- Units 3 and 4: a study score of at least 30 in English (EAL) or at least 25 in English other than EAL.
+- Units 3 and $ English Language with a study score of at least 25 or English as an Additional Language (EAL) with a study score of at least 30.

 For Applicants with:

 - Prerequisites as for recent Secondary education or equivalent

 - Satisfactory completion of a Certificate IV, Diploma or higher at a registered training organisation, with scored or graded results of a minimum Distinction average.